INQUIRY & INNER REVOLUTION

 “Learn to observe not memorise.
 We have contradiction only when we are not dealing with what is actually going on” JK

-The inquiry is for all those interested in a fundamentally new mind and a completely different way of living.
+The inquiry is for all those interested in a fresh mind and a fundamentally different way of living.

-This exploration is not primarily concerned with developing new techniques for my particular well being or self development.
-Do I care about my own self improvement, or am I concerned for the potential of life itself?
+This exploration is not primarily concerned with developing techniques for “my” particular well being: do I care about my own self improvement, or am I concerned for the potential of life itself?

 Or do we just want to learn more of the same?